-By applying Early Decision I or II, an applicant is making a commitment to enroll at the university the following fall if he or she is admitted.
+By applying Early Decision I or II, an applicant is making a commitment to enroll at the university the following fall if admitted.
 A student applying through Early Decision I or II to William & Mary may still apply to other schools.
 However, a student may only apply to one school through a binding early decision process.

-Students who are admitted to William & Mary through Early Decision I or II must confirm their enrollment by making a non-refundable deposit within two weeks of receiving the admission letter.
+Students who are admitted to William & Mary through Early Decision I or II must confirm their enrollment by making a non-refundable deposit by January 5 for Early Decision I applicants and within two weeks of receiving the admission letter for Early Decision II applicants.
 Furthermore, admitted students must withdraw applications from all other colleges to which they have applied.

 College admission is an understandably confusing process given its complexity.
 If you have any questions regarding the different admission processes offered by William & Mary please do not hesitate to contact us.